amunategui/amunategui.github.io/_posts/2014-10-08-sparse-matrix-glmnet.md

 For those that aren't familiar with sparse matrices, or the sparse matrix, as the name implies, it is a large but ideally hollow data set.
 If your data contains lots of zeros then a sparse matrix is a very memory-efficient way of holding that data.
 For example, if you have a lot of dummy variables, most of that data will be zeros, and a sparse matrix will only hold non-zero data and ignore the zeros, thus using a lot less memory and allowing the memorization of much larger data sets than traditional data frames.

-Wikipedia has great write-up on the sparse matrix and related theories if you want to dive into this in more details. http://en.wikipedia.org/wiki/Sparse_matrix
+**Wikipedia** has great write-up on the <a href='http://en.wikipedia.org/wiki/Sparse_matrix' target='-blank'>sparse matrix and related theories</a> if you want to dive into this in more details.

-Unfortunately the sparse matrix in R doesn't accept NAs, NaNs and Infinites… Also, normalization functions, such as centering or scaling, could affect the zero values and render the data set into a non-sparse matrix therefore defeating the memory-efficiency aspects.
+Unfortunately the sparse matrix in R doesn't accept **NAs**, **NaNs** and **Infinites**… Also, normalization functions, such as centering or scaling, could affect the zero values and render the data set into a non-sparse matrix and defeating any memory-efficient advantages.

 Let's start with a simple data set called ``some_dataframe``: